tempbottle/pyuv/README.rst

 ::

     1. for MinGW: (MinGW and MSYS need to be installed)  ./build_inplace --compiler=mingw32
-    2. for Visual Studio: python setup.py buld install
+    2. for Visual Studio: python setup.py build install

 Running the test suite